nikitasardov/unipods-api/README.md

 Token-based authentication is considered a version of Basic Authentication.
 Authorization header contains the auth token as the username, and no password.

-If-Match header should contain proper _etag, otherwise you'll get error 412 "Precondition failed" or 428 for abcent If-Match
+If-Match header should contain proper _etag, otherwise you'll get error 412 "Precondition failed" or 428 for absent If-Match

     'username',
     'firstname',